BigslimVdub/Aeon-GUI-Guides/Aeon-Wallet-CLI-Commands/Wallet cli.md

   `--daemon-port arg (=0)`
-  Use daemon instance at port entered instead of 11181, example enter Example `--daemon-port 12345`
+  Use daemon instance at port entered instead of 11181, example enter

+  Example `--daemon-port 12345`

   `--daemon-login arg`
-  Specify username[:password] for daemon RPC client, example enter Example `--daemon-login user1:1234pass`
+  Specify username[:password] for daemon RPC client

+  Example `--daemon-login user1:1234pass`

   `--testnet`
   Use cli wallet for testnet only.
-Daemon must also be launched with --testnet flag Example enter `aeon-wallet-cli --testnet`
+Daemon must also be launched with --testnet flag

+  Example enter `aeon-wallet-cli --testnet`

   `--stagenet`
   Use cli wallet for stagenet.
-Daemon must also be launched with --stagenet flag Example enter `aeon-wallet-cli --stagenet`
+Daemon must also be launched with --stagenet flag

+  Example enter `aeon-wallet-cli --stagenet`

   `--restricted-rpc`